FlaxCommunityProjects/flax-custom-visject-plugin/README.md

     if (createDefaultIfMissing)
     {
         // A bit of a hack
-        // Create a Visject Graph with a root node and serialize it! var surfaceContext = new VisjectSurfaceContext(null, null, new FakeSurfaceContext());
+        // Create a Visject Graph with a main node and serialize it! var surfaceContext = new VisjectSurfaceContext(null, null, new FakeSurfaceContext());

-        // Add the root node
+        // Add the main node
         // TODO: Change NodeFactory.DefaultGroups to your list of group archetypes var node = NodeFactory.CreateNode(NodeFactory.DefaultGroups, 1, surfaceContext, MainNodeGroupId, MainNodeTypeId);

         if (node == null)
         {
-            Debug.LogWarning("Failed to create root node.");
+            Debug.LogWarning("Failed to create main node.");
             return null;
         }
         surfaceContext.Nodes.Add(node);